 As a result of these factors, TeamStaff Rx faces a very weak demand environment.
-For the second quarter of fiscal 2009, average hours billed were down 34% from the 2008 quarter.
-Correspondingly, this led to a 35% reduction in revenue as compared to the second quarter of fiscal 2008.
+For the third quarter of fiscal 2009, average hours billed were down 40% from the 2008 quarter.
+Correspondingly, this led to a 44% reduction in revenue as compared to the third quarter of fiscal 2008.
 To address the unfavorable trends in the non-government medical staffing market, the Company has taken several steps.
-We have offered loyalty programs to clients who renew extensions, we have trimmed headcount and modified our advertising spend.
+We continue to offer client and traveler loyalty programs, we have reduced internal headcount and modified our advertising spend.
 Management is reluctant to substantially reduce its advertising program since it believes that it is a prudent investment of our capital to continue to market the TeamStaff brand while competitors are reducing their advertising.
 Currently, we are obtaining prime advertising spots at reasonable rates.
-We believe this has helped contribute to an increase in traveler applicant activity of 51% over the past 3 months.

 The Company is also increasing its focus on oncology, which continues to be in demand.
-We recently signed an agreement to provide medical healthcare professionals to one of the nation's largest oncology networks.
-TeamStaff was one of three preferred vendors chosen to be given the first opportunity to fill this network's healthcare staffing needs.
-This provides us with a competitive advantage and additional revenue opportunity in subsequent quarters.
-No assurances can be given as to the amount and timing of the revenues which may be generated from this opportunity.
+We recently signed an agreement to serve as a preferred provider of medical healthcare professionals to one of the nation's largest oncology networks.
+TeamStaff was one of three preferred vendors chosen.
+TeamStaff Rx is also in the process of pursuing preferred vendor status with a second major oncology center.
+Such agreements are expected to provide us with a competitive advantage and additional revenue opportunities in subsequent quarters.
+However, no assurances can be given that we will be able to complete any additional agreements to act as a preferred vendor or whether any such opportunities will result in revenues to our Company.